UDT-ITF/website/source/presentation/index.md

 ##### logo

+> The reference to a IIIF Image API here may actually be okay, but again it raises the question of how IIIF things are to be handled in the context of an ITF resource?
 A small image resource that represents the Agent resource it is associated with.
 The logo _MUST_ be clearly rendered when the resource is displayed or used, without cropping, rotating or otherwise distorting the image.
 It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for other manipulations such as resizing.

 When more than one logo is present, the client _SHOULD_ pick only one of them, based on the information in the logo properties.
 For example, the client could select a logo of appropriate aspect ratio based on the `height` and `width` properties of the available logos.
 The client _MAY_ decide on the logo by inspecting properties defined as [extensions][prezi30-ldce].